When the boat comes in!’

 Rental service and more

-Rio Tinto, a global leader in the manufacture of Aluminum, took advantage of these benefits at their Ashington plant in Northumberland.
-Quick action was called for after their ship vacuum unloading system had a major motor failure.
-A replacement was to take around 4 weeks and Rio Tinto had ship deliveries due in which required unloading.
+Rio Tinto, a global leader in the manufacture of aluminium, took advantage of these benefits at its Ashington plant in Northumberland.
+Quick action was called for after their ship vacuum-unloading system had a major motor failure.
+A replacement was going to take around four weeks and Rio Tinto had ship deliveries due that required unloading.

 Andy Gill of Rio Tinto contacted David Kearsley at Aerzen International Rental to see if they could help.
-They had a volume requirement for just over 27,000m³/hr at -480mbar.
-Aerzen International Rental then put together an action plan to send 6 off BVO5500 oil-free blower packages to site along with Pipework.
-Power consumption was calculated to so Andy knew he could run all the machines together.
+They had a volume requirement for just over 27,000 m³/hr at -480 mbar.
+Aerzen International Rental then put together an action plan to send six BVO5500 oil-free blower packages to the site along with pipework.
+Power consumption was calculated so Andy knew he could run all the machines together.

 Aerzen International Rental deployed their engineers to site.
-Some of the blower were set up for positive pressure and so required converting to vacuum.
+Some of the blowers were set up for positive pressure and so required converting to vacuum.
 Pipework was installed and control connection made.

 With the ship due in, the system needed to work.
-Rio Tinto successfully unloaded 8,000 tons of aluminum.
+Rio Tinto successfully unloaded 8,000 tons of aluminium.